Why do we teach maths?

 Our Maths Intent

-At Pentland, our aim is for all pupils to develop a love and enjoyment of mathematics so that they can ‘be the best that they can be’ in mathematics.
+At Pentland, our aim is for all pupils to develop a love and enjoyment of mathematics.
 We strive for every child to be fluent in the fundamentals of mathematics; to be able to reason mathematically as well as being able to solve problems by applying their mathematical knowledge and skills.
 Our aspiration is that by the time they are ready to move on to the next stage of their academic careers, every child will know and be able to successfully apply a range of strategies and will have a bank of mathematical knowledge.
 This means that they will be confident in attempting to solve mathematical problems and that they will be resilient – they will continue to try different strategies and approaches as necessary.

 By the end of EY, our intent is that pupils will be able to count, sequence and manipulate through simple calculation the numbers from 1 to 20.
 They will be starting to use mathematical language and to solve number problems which are appropriate to their context.